İttihadism: Social Darwinism

 Ahmet Cevat Emre, writer who was influenced by social Darwinism, which he wrote about in the monthly family magazine Muhit during the early republican period.

 Alongside the unbounded faith in science, the CUP embraced Social Darwinism and the völkisch, scientific racism that was so popular at German universities in the first half of the 20th century.
 In the words of the sociologist Ziya Gökalp, the CUP's chief thinker, the German racial approach to defining a nation was the "one that happened to more closely match the condition of 'Turkishness', which was struggling to constitute its own historical and national identity".
-The French racist Arthur de Gobineau whose theories had such a profound impact upon the German völkisch thinkers in the 19th century was also a major influence upon the CUP.
-The Turkish historian Taner Akçam wrote that the CUP were quite flexible about mixing pan-Islamic, pan-Turkic, and Ottomanist ideas as it suited their purposes, and the Unionists at various times would emphasise one at the expense of the others depending upon the exigencies of the situation.
-To the CUP, ideologies were secondary to the end goal of a powerful, predominantly Turkish Ottoman Empire.
+The French racist Arthur de Gobineau, whose theories had such a profound impact upon 19th-century German völkisch thinkers, was also a major influence upon the CUP.
+Akçam wrote that the CUP was quite flexible about mixing pan-Islamic, pan-Turkic, and Ottomanist ideas as they suited its purposes, and the CUP at various times would emphasise one at the expense of the others, depending upon the exigencies of the situation.
+To the CUP, ideologies were secondary to the end goal of a powerful predominantly-Turkish Ottoman Empire.

-The Young Turks had embraced Social Darwinism and pseudo-scientific biological racism as the basis of their philosophy with history being seen as a merciless racial struggle with only the strongest "races" surviving.
-For the CUP, the Japanese government had ensured that the "Japanese race" were strongest in east Asia, and it was their duty to ensure that the "Turkish race" become the strongest in the near east.
-For the CUP, just as it was right and natural for the superior "Japanese race" to dominate "inferior races" like the Koreans and the Chinese, likewise it would be natural for the superior "Turkish race" to dominate "inferior races" like Greeks and Armenians.
-This Social Darwinist perspective explains how the Unionists were so ferocious in their criticism of Western imperialism (especially if directed against the Ottoman Empire) while being so supportive of Japanese imperialism in Korea and China.
-When Japan annexed Korea in 1910, the Young Turks supported this move under the Social Darwinist grounds that the Koreans were a weak people who deserved to be taken over by the stronger Japanese both for their own good and the good of the Japanese empire.
-Along the same lines, the Social Darwinism of the Unionists led them to see the Armenian and Greek minorities, who tended to be much better educated, literate and wealthier than the Turks and who dominated the business life of the empire, as a threat to their plans for a glorious future for the "Turkish race".
+The Young Turks had embraced Social Darwinism and pseudo-scientific biological racism as the basis of its philosophy, with history being seen as a merciless racial struggle with only the strongest "races" surviving.
+For the CUP, the Empire of Japan had ensured that the "Japanese race" were strongest in East Asia, and it was the duty of the CUP to ensure that the "Turkish race" became the strongest in the Near East.
+For the CUP, just as it was right and natural for the superior "Japanese race" to dominate "inferior races" like the Koreans and the Chinese, likewise it would be natural for the superior "Turkish race" to dominate "inferior races" like the Greeks and the Armenians.
+Th Social Darwinist perspective explains how the CUP so ferociously criticised of Western imperialism, especially if it was directed against the Ottomans, and so much supported Japanese imperialism in Korea and China.
+When Japan annexed Korea in 1910, the Young Turks supported the move under the Social Darwinist grounds that the Koreans were a weak people, who deserved to be taken over by the stronger Japanese for their own good and that of the Japanese Empire.
+Along the same lines, the Social Darwinism of the CUP led it to see the Armenian and Greek minorities, who tended to be much better educated, literate and wealthier than the Turks and dominated the business life of the empire, as threats to its plans for a glorious future for the "Turkish race".